-Arguing for the preservation of biodiversity evidently builds on insights from biology and ecology, but it is at its core a value-based argument.
+Arguing for the preservation of biodiversity or promoting sustainable development evidently builds on insights from biology and maybe economics, but it is at the core a value-based argument.
 Environmental ethics is about reasoned arguments regarding our handling of, dealing with, and behaviour towards nature and the environment.

 Many of you are at university with the intent of pursuing a career in environmental science, policy, planning, management, research, or advocacy.
 As an applied field, environmental ethics acts as the bridge between practical problems and conceptual critical analysis analyzing the presuppositions of different kinds of arguments being used in environmental discourses.

 The environment matters to us as society and individuals, yet it is place where different values clash.
 This is important as it means that as professionals studying and working with nature and environment you will often be faced with disagreement and dilemmas instead of clear-cut decision between e.g. protection of the natural environment in relation to the realization of human interests – or the interests of some humans at least.
 The aim of this course is bring the values embedded in discussions of nature to light by offering an introduction to environmental ethics: from theory to practice.